Lukas Wilaschek

-Lukas Wilaschek (born April 30, 1981 in Katowice, Upper Silesia, Poland) is a German boxer who won several medals at major events as an amateur.
-He is now a professional boxer and an undefeated fringe contender.
+Lukas Wilaschek (born 30 April 1981 in Katowice, Upper Silesia, Poland) is a German former professional boxer who won several medals at major events as an amateur and competed professionally from 2004 to 2008.

 Amateur career

 2002 he lost the Euro junior middleweight final to Russian Andrey Mishin, in 2004 he competed at middleweight and lost again to a Russian in Gaydarbek Gaydarbekov.

 At the 2004 Olympics he lost early to Oleg Mashkin.

 Professional career

-The lanky counterpuncher turned pro in 2004 and won 20 bouts against nondescript opposition displaying only moderate power.
+Wilaschek turned pro in 2004 and won 22 of his 23 bouts.
+He lost his last fight to Robert Stieglitz.